Chitterlings: Latin America and the Caribbean

 People in the Caribbean and in Latin America eat chitterlings.
 Chinchulín (in Argentina, Paraguay and Uruguay) or chunchule (in Chile) (from the Quechua ch'unchul, meaning 'intestine') is the cow's small intestine used as a foodstuff.
-Other name variations from country to country are caldo avá (Paraguay), tripas or mondongo (Dominican Republic and Puerto Rico), mondongo (Brazil, Peru, Panamá), chunchullo, chinchurria or chunchurria (Colombia), chinchurria (Venezuela), tripa mishqui (Ecuador), tripe (Jamaica), and tripa (Mexico).
+Other name variations from country to country are caldo avá (Paraguay), tripas or mondongo (Dominican Republic and Puerto Rico), mondongo (Brazil, Peru, Panama), chunchullo, chinchurria or chunchurria (Colombia), chinchurria (Venezuela), tripa mishqui (Ecuador), tripe (Jamaica), and tripa (Mexico).

 Jamaica

 In Jamaica, chitterlings are usually prepared in a number of ways.
 Usually the intestines of a goat are used as part of the ingredients of Mannish water or goat belly soup.
 Sometimes goat head may be included and may simply be called goat head soup, even though most of the ingredients do not constitute goat head alone.
 The intestines of a cow are usually prepared as a stew in one of three ways.
 The most popular would be curried tripe and beans where the intestines are cooked down with butter beans and curry powder.
 A similar stew is also made with butter beans but without the curry powder.
 Less common is a stew that is prepared with red kidney beans instead of butter beans and with no curry powder.
 In this latter case the stew has a very dark red colour and usually has a thick consistency.
 In most cases, chitterlings are commonly eaten with white rice, though rice and peas may be preferred.